uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/README.md

 the live site etc.) and restore it to that database.

 Migrations are in the Java app and are done by liquibase.
-They are in user-site-server/src/main/resources/db folder.
+They are in [user-site-server/src/main/resources/db](user-site-server/src/main/resources/db) folder.
 See existing migration examples when adding a question.

+### Development Setup - Email
+To visualise the email sent locally, download [smtp4dev](https://github.com/rnwood/smtp4dev).
+Run smtp4dev, set port to 25 (should be default and should match spring.mail.port in application properties).
+Email sent should be intercepted and should appear in smtp4dev.

 ## Development Notes